transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * admins can refresh remote user details
 * admins can set a default emoji for likes/reactions
 * admins can set a list of custom "message of the day"
+* admins can change the maximum note length
 * the PWA icon matches the instance icon
 * deleted custom emoji are automatically removed from Drive
 * container images are much smaller (we don't ship unused dependencies)
 * CWs can be up to 500 characters
+* admins can use multiple configuration files by setting the `MISSKEY_CONFIG_YML` environment variable to a path with wildcards (e.g. `MISSKEY_CONFIG_YML=/path/to/files/*.yml`, they'll be merged in alphabetical order)